 This release contains executables for Linux, Windows and MacOS.
 It is packaged with examples of macroinstructions that allow assembly of simple programs for the architectures like x86, x64, 8052, AVR, or Java Virtual Machine.
 More examples and instructions set definitions for other architectures can be found in the further sections of this website.

-The following are some third-party products based on flat assembler, they are available to download from their respective websites.
+The following are third-party products based on flat assembler, available to download from their respective websites.